$T\bar{T}$ deformation of random matrices: Introduction

-Our interest in double scaled model arises from interesting connections between the $T\bar{T}$ deformation and finite cut-off AdS holography \cite{McGough:2016lol}.
+Our interest in double scaled models arises from interesting connections between the $T\bar{T}$ deformation and finite cut-off AdS holography \cite{McGough:2016lol}.
 The thermal partition function of the $T\bar{T}$ deformation~(\ref{eq:30}) of the Schwarzian quantum mechanics has been recently reproduced from the finite cut-off Jackiw-Teitelboim~(JT) gravity disc partition function \cite{Iliesiu:2020zld} (see also \cite{Stanford:2020qhm}).
 Since higher topology contributions in ordinary JT gravity are captured by a double scaled model \cite{Saad:2019lba}, is there a matrix model that captures higher topology contributions in finite cut-off JT gravity?
-Answering this question is complicated, given that higher genus finite cut-off calculations are quite subtle and hard to perform.
-To our knowledge, only the cylinder topology has been previously computed in finite cut-off JT gravity \cite{Iliesiu:2020zld}, and (as acknowledged by the authors) it is not an entirely reliable computation.
-In subsection \ref{subsec:5.2} we compare this result with matrix model predictions and do not find agreement.
-We discuss several alternatives that might explain the mismatch.
+To answer this question we can compute higher genus finite cut-off partition functions using the decomposition of surfaces with constant negative surfaces developed in \cite{Saad:2019lba}, in terms of the ``trumpet" geometry.
+Using the finite cut-off trumpet partition function of~\cite{Iliesiu:2020zld}, in subsection \ref{subsec:5.2} we calculate the leading genus two boundary partition function and show it is not compatible with matrix model predictions.\footnote{Since the leading expectation value of double trace operators in a matrix model are universal, i.e. independent of the particular details of the model, the comparison can be made in full generality.} This shows the (by now) standard approach for computing higher genus Euclidean partition function of~\cite{Saad:2019lba}, might not be useful when applied to finite cut-off JT gravity, and instead a different procedure has to be developed.

 \textbf{Note:} While this work was near completion, reference \cite{Gorsky:2020qge} appeared.
 That work studies the $T\bar{T}$ deformation of two-dimensional large $N$ Yang-Mills theory and also finds a phase transition by accounting for the non-perturbative branch solving the flow equation.
 Given the relation between large $N$ gauge theory and matrix models \cite{Gross:1980he}, perhaps a connection can be made between the results in this work and \cite{Gorsky:2020qge} (see also \cite{Santilli:2020qvd,Santilli:2018xux}).